 Projects approved for funding by the RTC are included in the Santa Cruz County Regional Transportation Improvement Program (RTIP).
-The RTIP identifies projects programmed to receive various state and federal funds through Fiscal Year 2016/17, amends information on previously programmed projects, and acts as Santa Cruz County’s proposal to the California Transportation Commission (CTC) for programming State Transportation Improvement Program (STIP) funds.
+The RTIP identifies projects programmed to receive various state and federal funds, amends information on previously programmed projects, and acts as Santa Cruz County’s proposal to the California Transportation Commission (CTC) for programming State Transportation Improvement Program (STIP) funds.

 Regional Surface Transportation Program (RSTP) (Approved February 7, 2013)

 In November 2012 the RTC issued a call for transportation projects, soliciting proposals to receive approximately $5 million in Regional Surface Transportation Program (RSTP) funds.
 Applications were due December 14, 2012.
 Following a public hearing, the RTC programmed $5.3 million of the region’s shares of RSTP funds to 16 projects.

 - Staff report (Item 22 in the 2/7/13 agenda packet)

 - Project Summaries